 Even in this social media age, if you want to sell something to a prospect, the best way is to talk to them.
 When meeting in person is not feasible, as often it is, a telephonic conversation can help seal the deal.
 That is where an outbound call center comes into play.

-An outbound call center is set up for the exclusive purpose of making outgoing calls.
+A call center that is set up for the exclusive purpose of making outgoing calls is referred to as an outbound call center.
 The calls could be made for a variety of reasons, some of which are as below: